rlin824/DH150/README.md

 (Read more about the [usability test here](https://rlin824.github.io/DH150/assignment02/).)

 ### User Research
 Through the usability testing, I was able to learn a lot about how an average college student may use a mood tracking app, but I wanted more insight into what sort of additional features college students would most benefit from in regards to mental health resources.
 In my contextual inquiry, I interviewed a UCLA student also living with depression and anxiety to see what mental health tools she currently uses in her daily lives.
-Most notably the participant mentioned how she would benefit from using a mood tracker that is better integrated into her daily life planner, which helped me to reshift my focus in the design process.
+Most notably the participant mentioned how she would benefit from using a mood tracker that is better integrated into her daily life planner and journal, which helped me to reshift my focus in the design process.

 (Read more about the [contextual inquiry here](https://rlin824.github.io/DH150/assignment04/).)

 ### UX Storytelling
-I created three personas and user journeys based on different college students' needs.
+I created three personas and user journeys based on different needs in a college students' life.

 #### Persona 1: "Gen Z"